LLNL/axom/src/components/slam/README.md

 # Expected usage
 * Codes will use this layer and the components (described below) to define a concrete mesh implementation.

-* A generic outer layer that toolkit components can target.
+* A generic outer layer that axom components can target.
   This layer will define a generic API for accessing the mesh geometry.
-  All mesh implementations must satisfy this API (either natively or through an adaptor) to work with the toolkit components.
+  All mesh implementations must satisfy this API (either natively or through an adaptor) to work with axom components.

   We envision a CMI-like interface for this layer.
   [It should also be possible to have an ITAPS iMesh interface as well since the design goals will be similar at this level].